 - 2 teaspoons sesame oil

 - 2 tablespoons mirin may be swapped for sherry or omitted

 - 1 tablespoon cornstarch

-- Combine all ingredients in a pot and simmer for 3 minutes, stirring frequently.
+- Simmer - Combine the soy sauce, honey, garlic, ginger, sesame oil, and mirin in a pot and simmer for 3 minutes, stirring frequently.

 © Sweet Peas & Saffron - Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.